 Where: Maroochydore Salvation Army Rooms, corner Broad Meadows & Maroochydore Road, Maroochydore

 Theme: United or Divided

 Contact: Hugh 0418 778 988, Laufoli 0410 361 177 or Dot 0432 365 166Registration Form

-We can report that more than 22,000 people have visited the website since it was open to the public on July 1 last year.
-Of the 12,500 users since last September one-third are new visitors.
-This means one of our goals to make the website readable for hand held devices like Apple and Samsung iPhones and tablets was achieved.
+We can report that nearly 30,000 people have visited the website since it was open to the public on July 1 last year.
+One-third of users are new visitors.
+This means one of our goals to make the website readable for hand held devices like Apple and Samsung iPhone’s and tablets has largely been achieved.

-The most critical goal was to ensure iPhone users could locate a meeting as quickly as possible whether they were catching the bus or train or at work or home.
-According to the research that objective has largely been achieved.
-It’s all about helping the struggling problem gambler or loved one find a meeting as quickly as possible.
+The most critical goal was to ensure iPhone users could locate a meeting as quickly as possible whether they were catching a bus or train, at work or at home.
+It is all about helping the struggling problem gambler or loved one find a meeting as quickly as possible.